p13i/channel.js/docs/channel.md

         * `data` (type: dictionary): The data to be sent to the websocket server

+        This method takes the given `data` dictionary and adds a new entry for the `eventName` provided: `data['event'] = eventName`.
+This `data` dictionary is serialized with `JSON.stringify` and is sent with the underlying `WebSocket`.
+The backend should use the `eventName` attribute as appropriate.

         _Example_: When an HTML button is clicked, send a message to the Channel
         ```html
         <!-- The message input and submit button -->